AntonioTorres23/OpenGL_Notes/PBR Theory.md

 - **Geometry Function**: describes the self-shadowing property of the microfacets.
 When a surface is relatively rough, the surface's microfacets can overshadow other microfacets reducing the light the surface reflects.
 - **Fresnel Equation**: The Fresnel equation describes the ration of the surface reflection at different surface angels.

 Each of these functions are an approximation of their physical equivalents and you'll find more than one version of each that aims to approximate the underlying physics in different ways; come more realistic, other more efficient.
-It is perfectly fine to pick whatever approximated version of these
+It is perfectly fine to pick whatever approximated version of these functions you want to use.
+Brian Karis from Epic Games did a great deal of research on the multiple types of approximations [here](http://graphicrants.blogspot.nl/2013/08/specular-brdf-reference.html).
+We're going to pick the same functions used by Epic Game's Unreal Engine 4 which are the Trowbridge-Reitz GGX for D, the Fresnel-Schlick approximation for F, and the Smith's Smith's Schlick-GGX for G.

+**Normal Distribution Function**

+The **normal distribution function** $\large{D}$ statistically approximates the relative surface area of microfacets exactly aligned to the (halfway) vector $\large{h}$.
+There are a multitude of NDFs that statistically approximate the general alignment of the microfacets given some roughness parameter and the one we'll be using is known as the Trowbridge-Reitz GGX.

+$\LARGE{NDF_{GGXTR}(n,h,a) = \frac{a^2}{\pi((n \cdot h)^2(a^2 - 1) + 1)^2}}$

+Here $\Large{h}$ is the halfway vector to measure against the surface's microfacets, with $\Large{a}$ being a measure of the surface's roughness.
+If we take $\Large{h}$ as the halfway vector between the surface normal and light direction over varying roughness parameters we get the following